Article

 The more money you take out of your pension pot the less there will be to provide an income for your spouse or partner should you die first.
 You, therefore, need to estimate what income your spouse or partner could generate from their own sources and the possible death benefits from the options you are considering.

 If you keep your pension invested when you die the value of your pension fund would be payable either in the form of a cash lump sum or as an income to the beneficiaries you choose.
-If you pass away before you reach age 75, and as long as the fund is less than your remaining lifetime allowance (up to a maximum of £1,073,100 in the 2022/23 tax year), any payments will be income tax-free.
+If you pass away before you reach age 75, and as long as the fund is less than £1,073,100, any payments will be income tax-free.
 If you should pass away on or after your 75th birthday, the benefits can still be paid as a cash lump sum or as an income, but whoever receives them will have to pay income tax on what they receive.

 6. How can I ensure I am not being scammed?

-Pension pots often represent large sums of money and can be a target for scammers and operators of high-risk unauthorised investments.
-Be very wary and only use a reputable, authorised business.
+Private pension pots often represent large sums of money and can be a target for scammers and operators of high-risk unauthorised investments.
+Be on your guard and only use a reputable, authorised business.

-Use the FCA Register to confirm the business you are dealing with is authorised and check the FCA Warning List, a list of firms and individuals that the FCA knows are operating without its authorisation, for firms to avoid.
+Use the FCA Register to confirm the business you are dealing with is authorised.
 If you deal with an unauthorised company, you will have no protection from the Financial Ombudsman Service or Financial Services Compensation Scheme if something goes wrong.

 Be particularly wary of companies offering to ‘release’ your pension early – before 55.
 Businesses purporting to offer this are unlikely to be unauthorised or acting in your best interests.
-There are only a few exceptions where it is possible to take money from a pension before 55 such as extremely ill health or terminal illness.
-Outside these, the HMRC view withdrawals as unauthorised and imposes a 55% tax charge.
+There are only a few exceptions where it is possible to take money from a pension before 55 such as terminal illness.
+Outside these, the HMRC views withdrawals as unauthorised and imposes a 55% tax charge.

 7. Should I seek pension advice or guidance?